 Research internationally suggests that pregnancy among doctors may be associated with a variety of challenges including delayed childbearing, increased use of assisted reproductive technology, higher rates of pregnancy complications and loss, discrimination against, and stigmatisation of, pregnancy, and slowed career progression.
 However, much of the existing research originates from North America and differences in culture, working conditions, maternity care, and other factors, limit the generalisability of this research to the Irish context.

-The MAM project will draw upon existing literature and engagement with women doctors working in the Republic of Ireland to elucidate experiences of family planning, pregnancy, and motherhood balanced alongside active clinical practice and patient care among women doctors in ROI.
+The MAM project will draw upon existing literature and engagement with women doctors working in the Republic of Ireland (ROI) to elucidate experiences of family planning, pregnancy, and motherhood balanced alongside active clinical practice and patient care among women doctors in ROI.
 MAM project data will also support a multispecialty panel of physicians and subject matter experts to develop recommendations for optimal training and working environments for Irish doctors to ensure they can realise both family and career aspirations.

 What is planned: